NagisaSano/KpopDoxHunter/README.md

 The goal is not to be perfect, but to demonstrate:
 - How to combine a public API (YouTube Data API) with a simple NLP pipeline.
 - How to build a tiny “monitoring” dashboard around it using Flask and pandas.

 ---

+## Why this project?

+This tool was built after discovering a YouTube video that inadvertently exposed the presumed address of a K-pop idol.
+Instead of amplifying the issue, I created an automated scanner to:
+- **Detect similar content** before it spreads widely
+- **Demonstrate ethical use** of cybersecurity and ML skills
+- **Provide a portfolio piece** showcasing API integration, NLP, and web development

+This is an educational project exploring automated content monitoring for privacy protection.

+---